 I must therefore say, it’s excellent customer service.
 Seriously, I was very very pleasantly surprised.
 I was almost as surprised as the other agent I talked to after, but let me explain first.

-The email was to have me return to the office because their system didn’t properly save one of the pages of my application, which is obviously a very unpleasant bug.
+The email instructed me to return to the office because their system didn’t properly save one of the pages of my application, which is obviously a very unpleasant bug.
 Luckily, I live 10 minutes away!
 I’ll come back to that, the email part is really fascinating!

 Honestly, the fact that they actually sent me an email instead of calling more than compensates for their botched upload, and even incredibly left me an overall positive impression (if I lived 1 hour from their office, maybe I would feel differently).